mCaptcha/website/content/blog/pow-performance/index.md

 Malicious bots(the ones that wreak havoc), run native code which is capable of running in a multi-threaded context.
-This creates an unfair advantage for crackers using these bots over legitimate users, who usually | browsers to access a website.
+This creates an unfair advantage for crackers using these bots over legitimate users, who usually use browsers to access a website.

 I wanted to see how much of an advantage a native program would have over our WASM library.

 ## Benchmark tools